 Water from a roof, or hard surfaces such as driveways, roads or footpaths, flows into stormwater drains.
-This stormwater drains into our waterways and then, ultimately, to Port Phillip Bay and the ocean.
+This stormwater drains into our waterways and then, ultimately, to Port Phillip Bay.

 Submitting your plans

-Once you have obtained written approval for LPD, you must obtain a Consent for Works permit prior to commencing any works within the road reserve.
+Once you have obtained written approval for a legal point of discharge, you must obtain Consent for Works permit.